Bethel Summer Program

 Echo HIll Outdoor School

 Provides positive experiences in the outdoors: having fun, appreciating the wonders of nature, learning the value of history, and experiencing the diversity of individuals.

 For All Seasons, Inc.

 Provides affordable, easily accessible mental health services for individuals, families, and groups in our Mid-Shore communities.
-Funds this year will be used to provide mental health care for the uninsured and underinsured.
+Funds this year will be used to move services to a new satellite office in Chester on Kent Island!